These Beauty Products Still Use Formaldehyde — Here's Why You Should Care

 You might want to check the label on your at-home keratin treatment.

-Why is that a big deal?
-Well, most people are exposed to formaldehyde at some point in their lives-some more than others.
+Most people are exposed to formaldehyde — a colorless, strong-smelling gas that can be hazardous to your health — at some point in their lives, some more than others.
 Formaldehyde is found in cigarettes, some e-cigarettes, certain building materials, industrial cleaning products, and some beauty products, according to the National Cancer Institute.
-Yup, beauty products.
+Yes, you read that right: beauty products.

 Wait, there's formaldehyde in beauty products?!

 Yup.
 "Formaldehyde is a great preservative," explains Papri Sarkar, M.D., a dermatologist.
 "That's why formalin (the liquid form of formaldehyde) is used to preserve cadavers that med students use in their anatomy courses," she says.

 "Similarly, you can make an amazing cleanser or moisturizer or beauty product, but without a preservative, it will likely only last a few weeks or months," says Dr. Sarkar.
 Formaldehyde-releasers were first put into cosmetics to keep them from spoiling and causing bacterial or fungal infections and to prolong their shelf life."
 Formaldehyde-releasers are, essentially, substances that release formaldehyde over time, keeping the product fresh.
 (BTW, here's the difference between clean and natural beauty products.)